Best yoga shorts for women

 Flatlock seams

-Yoga shorts often have comfort features, including flatlock seams, which eliminate friction.
-These seams are flat enough to glide across the skin in the event they move.
-Regular seams, on the other hand, are more pronounced and often chafe skin and leave indentations.
+Yoga shorts sometimes have comfort features, including flatlock seams, which eliminate friction.
+These seams are flat enough to glide across the skin in the event that they move.
+Regular seams, on the other hand, are more pronounced and can chafe skin and leave indentations.

 Compression

 Compression yoga shorts offer a tighter fit that boosts circulation around the hips and thighs.
-Not only do they reduce fatigue and facilitate recovery.
+They reduce fatigue and facilitate recovery.
 Some wearers indicate that compression yoga shorts provide support, plus they’re more effective at staying put through movement than regular shorts.

 Like some polyester and nylon blends, moisture-wicking materials sweep sweat away from the body to keep wearers cool and dry during practice.
-These materials dry quickly, which means clothes won’t feel weighed down by wet, sweaty clothes.
-Many wick-away yoga shorts also have odor-trapping properties.
+These materials dry quickly, which means wearers won’t feel weighed down by wet, sweaty clothing.
+Many yoga shorts also have odor-trapping properties.

 How much you can expect to spend on yoga shorts for women